webodf/ViewerJS/README.md

-# Viewer.JS
+# ViewerJS

-Viewer.JS combines a number of excellent open source tools that are built on HTML and javascript.
-Viewer.JS was funded by [NLnet foundation](http://nlnet.nl) and developed by [KO GmbH](http://kogmbh.com).
+ViewerJS combines a number of excellent open source tools that are built on HTML and javascript.
+ViewerJS was funded by [NLnet foundation](http://nlnet.nl) and developed by [KO GmbH](http://kogmbh.com).

-The heavy lifting in Viewer.JS is done by these awesome projects:
+The heavy lifting in ViewerJS is done by these awesome projects:

 ### WebODF